International Law

 War Powers - The National Security Law Constitution

 War Powers - The National Security Law Constitution Law 797-01 This course will examine the distribution of national security powers amongst the three coordinate branches of government and the development of law and policy governing use of force, military operations, homeland security, intelligence collection, protection of national security information, foreign intelligence surveillance, and contemporary issues in the national security arena.
 The class is lecture and discussion based, with reading from the Dycus, Berney, Banks & Raven-Hansen's NATIONAL SECURITY LAW; supplemental materials will be assigned and distributed as appropriate.
 This class will be graded by an examination (80%) and class participation (20%).
+Students who are registered in or have successfully completed LAW 475, National Security Law, may not register for nor enroll in LAW 797.
 Close Window

 Content manager: IT Process